skip to content

 Contempt of Court

-Contempt of court is the failure to obey a court order or an act which shows a disregard for the authority of the court or judge.
-For example, a failure to comply with a subpoena which has been properly addressed and served on a person [see for example, Joint Criminal Rules 2022 (SA) r 127.1 Failure to comply with summons to witness - contempt of court].
-This is a common law offence, and procedure surrounding written charges, warrants etc can be found in the rules [see Joint Criminal Rules 2022 (SA) Part 12 rr 48.1-51.4].
+Contempt of court is the failure to obey a court order or an act that shows a disregard for the authority of the court or judge.
+It includes, for example, failing to comply with a subpoena that has been properly addressed and served on a person [see for example Joint Criminal Rules 2022 (SA) r 127.1].
+This is a common law offence, and the procedures that apply can be found in the relevant court rules [see for example Joint Criminal Rules 2022 (SA) Part 12 rules 48.1 - 51.4].

 A person in contempt may face a fine, or imprisonment, or both.